hg387/Machine_Learning/Clustering/README.md

 3)  Three video is attached with the submission with k=3,5,and 7.

 4)  Hw2.m is the source code for the program.
+Run this using MATLAB.